 All finds were treated in accordance with the guidelines set out in Watkinson and Neal's (2001) and ClfA's (2014a; 2014b) standards and guidelines in collecting, packaging and documenting of archaeological materials.
 The finds assemblage and environmental samples were handed over to WA in April 2019 for curation and assessment of potential.
-All processing of artefact and ecofacts were undertaken away from site.
+All processing of artefacts and ecofacts were undertaken away from site.
+At the time of writing the finds assemblage was under the curatorship of WA.

-4.1 Finds Assessment - Stone
+4.1 Finds Assessment

-During the excavation one stone small finds (SF001), weighing 103g, was recovered.
-The finds assessment was compiled by Sue Thompson and the full Finds Assessment Report is included as Appendix IV.
+During the excavation of Hotspot 6 four small finds (SF) weighing 24.41g were retrieved during the excavation, along with one flint fragment (3g) retrieved during processing of environmental sample <11>.
+The finds assessment was compiled by Sue Thompson, and the lithic artefacts were assessed by Miguel Gonzalez.
+The full Finds Assessment Report is included as Appendix IV.